cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 (Of course, the results are dynamic, the first hash led me to the cyber WP.
 Let us know what results you got)

 <img src="https://i.postimg.cc/DwY5nXHy/Screenshot-from-2020-02-14-14-56-16.png" />

+BTW, did you notice the paper clip next to `paste a hash`?
+Because there is an integrated IPFS node, you can actually pin anything you want to IPFS using this paper clip and it will become immediately searchable thanks to cyber.
+I will go over in detail on how to do this next time (let's see if you can figure it out on your own for now).

 Let’s click on the brain.
 That purple essence in the top left corner: